 Error Handling

-If you try to access a route protected by auth
+If you try to access a route protected by auth middleware without being logged in:

 - In web applications, you'll be redirected to the login page.